-Some people claimed that if you adjust the bass levels in a sound editor, you can hear both Yanny or Laurel.
+Community members have tried to explain how exactly this phenomenon happens.
+Some people claim that if you adjust the bass levels in a sound editor, you can hear both Yanny or Laurel.

 you can hear both when you adjust the bass levels: pic.twitter.com/22boppUJS1